 Many medical disabilities can impact a person’s quality of living.
 Such conditions may even greatly affect the lives of family and friends.
 One such disabling condition is fibromyalgia (FM).
 Fibromyalgia is a disorder that causes musculoskeletal pain all over the body which can include symptoms of fatigue, sleep, memory, and emotional or mental distress.

-Although FM is relatively common, it can become devastating.
-Marked by widespread pain throughout the entire body, FM is a very complex condition.
+Although fibromyalgia is relatively common, it can become devastating.
+Marked by widespread pain throughout the entire body, fibromyalgia is a very complex condition.
 It can affect the joints and tendons.
 It can affect muscles and soft tissues.
 It is a medical condition that can cause severe pain and discomfort.

 However, not all cases of fibromyalgia are labelled as ‘disability.’
 People with fibromyalgia often take medicine, such as pain killers, to reduce the symptoms.
 Unfortunately, fibromyalgia does not simply go away.
 It is considered a chronic condition that lasts for life.
 It does not get worse with time.
 It is not considered progressive.

 People with fibromyalgia may have many options.
 They can use physical therapy and medicine.
 They can try yoga and mindfulness.
 Major lifestyle changes may improve fibromyalgia symptoms.
 In some cases, however, FM becomes very severe.
 In serious cases, people with FM should seek disability benefits.

-When FM becomes too much, sufferers should apply to the Social Security Administration (SSA).
+When fibromyalgia becomes too much, sufferers should apply to the Social Security Administration (SSA).
 The SSA is a federal agency that provides benefits for many people.
-One type of benefit that a person with FM can apply for is for social security disability (SSD).
+One type of benefit that a person with FM can apply for is for social security disability

 These monthly payments help many people who are disabled and unable to work.

 As of now, the SSA provides two programs for social security disability.
-Both the Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs help disabled individuals.
+Both the SSDI and SSI programs help disabled individuals.
 Both programs rely on the same definition of disability.